Looking for an Educational Show?

 catches the Mouse!

 Teaching science in an entertaining way can be hard.
-Young audiences are not always keen to learn about Physics or Simple Machines.
+Young audiences are not always keen to learn about Physics, Forces and Simple Machines.

 The “How to Catch a Mouse Simple Machines at Work” show actually teaches kids at age 5 and up the science behind simple machines.
 They can have fun while learning with examples that are unforgettable!